AbhiPatel10/AISKCON-CONSTRUCTION/docs/contribution.md

  - As you update your PR and apply changes, ***mark each conversation as resolved.***

  - **Once your PR is merged, your contributions will be publicly visible.**

+### General Rules :
+These are general rules that you should  follow when contributing to an Open Source project :

+- Be Nice, Be Respectful (BNBR)
+- Check if the issue you opened exists or not.
+If it exists do not reopen it.
+- While opening a new issue, make sure you describe the issue clearly.
+- Write proper commit messages and document your PR well.
+- Always add comments in your code and explain it at points, if possible add Doctest.
+- Write clean code and follow proper coding conventions.

+Thank you ❤